WELCOME to the website of the Old Orchard, the garden surrounding the Old Manse, Cromarty in Ross-shire, Scotland.

 The 17th-century house and 3m-high red sandstone wall surrounding the garden are both A-listed.
 Their history reflects the changing fortunes of Cromarty's prosperity, decline and revival.

 The garden spans the years from Sir John Urquhart's 'Great Dyke' of the 1660s, through Capt John Reid's ownership (he of mermaid fame) in the 18th century, to the late-Victorian garden of the Cromarty Estate under head gardener Alexander More, to the productive garden that supplied fruit and vegetables to Royal Navy ships anchored in the Cromarty Firth in the first half of the 20th century, through dereliction after World War II to its restoration in the 1990s.

 For ten years we welcomed visitors to our 'Teas in the Old Orchard'.
-Although we no longer hold large garden openings for the general public, we continue to welcome smaller, private groups during the summer months.
+Although we no longer hold large garden openings for the general public, we continue to welcome visitors — especially if they are interested in apples!